edwardean/three20-splitview-example/README.md

 README
 ======

-This project provides a working example project of a modified TTSplitViewController controller, which is a part of the Three20 framework.
-I found the standard TTSplitViewController a little buggy and I have made some changes to it.
-I hope ro improve it so it can be included in the official Three20 framework in the future.
+This project provides a working example project using the MGSplitViewController class in a three20 project.

 Notes
 -----
-- This project requires the release branch from our three20 fork (https://github.com/kosher-penguin/three20/tree/release).
-This branch includes changes to the TTSplitViewController and additions to UICommon classes.
-The project won't compile with the standard three20 repo.
 - This project is universal app.
-The TTSplitViewController is displayed only for ipad, while the app works normally on iphone devices.
+The SplitViewController is displayed only for ipad, while the app works normally on iphone devices.
+- The split view doesn't support TTNavigator links (tt://) now.
+Controllers have to be pushed and poped using the standard ios sdk.
-- The TTSplitViewController allows you to have a primary controller (left controller), which is the navigator for the details controller (right controller).
+- The SplitViewController allows you to have a master controller (left controller), which is the navigator for the details controller (right controller).
 - Orientation changes are fully supported
-- The TTSplitViewController emulate the behavior of the standard UISplitViewController
+- The MGSplitViewController emulates the behavior of the standard UISplitViewController
 - The code provides without any warranty